An official website of the State of Oregon

 Rachel Ford, MPH EMSC Program Manager 971-673-0564

-CME: Legacy Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+CME: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of Legacy Health and Oregon Emergency Medical Services for Children.
 Legacy Health designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 CE accreditation: CE credit (1.0 hours) has been provided by Legacy Health Patient Care and approved by the California State Board of Nursing, provider number CEP 8749.

 A .gov website belongs to an official government organization in the United States.